Are you looking for the seven awesome Florida beaches closest to Orlando? Then lucky for you, there are a plethora of beaches to choose from.

 There is a lot of wildlife to see such as birds and you can even catch dolphins splashing in the waters.
 Be sure you check out the sunsets as they are amazing!

-These beaches found on the Gulf Coast of Mexico are very beautiful and have become more popular with time, due to its soft crystal quartz sand and blue aqua waters.
+These beaches found on the Gulf Coast of Mexico are very beautiful.
+They have become more popular with time due to its soft crystal quartz sand and blue aqua waters.

 They are both within driving distance near Orlando, with about a 140 miles distance wise and a little over 2 hours of driving depending on traffic.